Health & Safety Policies

 Making a complaint

 Cycling Southland has a robust Code of Conduct & Integrity that describes the type of behaviour and conduct that the organisation seeks to promote and encourage its members and supporters to adopt.
+This is schedule A of the Cycling Southland By-laws.

 It governs the conduct of all persons formally associated with Cycling Southland including employees, club members including athletes, coaches, managers and support staff, anyone taking part in Cycling Southland events including riders, commissaires, officials and support personnel, volunteers and parents of junior club members.